sapphonie/tf2-powerplay-fix/README.md

 type !pp or /pp on server. will toggle on or off.

-lateloading is buggy and unsupported

 ### todo

-- consistently set player on fire
+- add quickfix stun / knockback prevention without preventing player from blast jumping